kgrodzicki/kgrodzicki.github.com/_posts/2011-08-11-spring-integration.markdown

 type: blog
 ---

-This is a short review of the spring integration framework(SI)[^spring].
+This is a short review of the spring integration framework(SI)[^si].
-To understand this article you should know what is the Enterprise Application Integration(EIP).
+To understand this article you should know what is the Enterprise Application Integration(EAI).
-If you are not familiar with EIP please refer to wikipedia[7] or SI home page[6].
+If you are not familiar with EIP please refer to wikipedia[^eai] or SI home page[^si].
 You can find there documentation, reference manual, articles, podcasts and much more.

 What is the place of SI in SOA?
 Tom McCuch explains this in one of his comment: